aleozlx/playbook-rs/README.md

 ## Security assumptions

 > **Host file system**: volumes specified in your playbook will be mounted read-only by default, which you may override.
 The current working directory is mounted read-only automatically.
 Playbook assumes that you use a docker image that uses non-root user whose uid:gid **hopefully** maps to you on host system.
+Issue [#7](https://github.com/aleozlx/playbook-rs/issues/7) is created to alleviate this.

 > **Network**: network services inside docker are **not isolated** from host in non-interactive mode to provide **convenient access** to host databases etc. Playbook assumes whatever you are operationalizing is trusted and that your host should have a proper set of INPUT rules, and that services inside docker should be protected by an independent firewall if necessary.
+(This will be isolated in the future.)

-> **X11**: the recommended docker image does intend to provide isolated X11 access by creating non-root user that **presumably** maps to you on host and your X authentication files are naturally mounted with proper permissions already in place.
+> **X11**: the recommended docker image does intend to provide isolated X11 access (TODO reference needed here) by creating non-root user that **presumably** maps to you on host and your X authentication files are naturally mounted with proper permissions already in place.
+Issue [#7](https://github.com/aleozlx/playbook-rs/issues/7) is created to alleviate this.

 > **Playbook itself**: the playbook itself is obviously a very capable shell program.
 It is based on a simple whitelist to establish its symbol namespace and allow any actions to be executed.
 Predictable behaviors of the program relies on the `playbook` binaries share the same version both on the host and in the container.
+Issue [#3](https://github.com/aleozlx/playbook-rs/issues/3) is created to alleviate this.